 Accordingly, instead of focusing on the absolute level of interest rates in the baseline model, we first focus on comparing a Fed Put policy with the constant interest rate policy holding rates at the average level $\bar{i}$ .
-In other words, this exercise takes some baseline level of rate $\bar{i}$ as given and considers increasing rates in good times to lean against the wind, and cutting rates in bad times to support the financial sector.
+This exercise takes some baseline level of rate $\bar{i}$ as given and considers increasing rates in good times to lean against the wind, and cutting rates in bad times to support the financial sector.
 Our results give the welfare consequences of such a policy deviation.
-We consider two welfare measures.
-First, we calculate welfare given a known initial condition $\eta$ .
-Second, we consider a "timeless" perspective in which the initial condition is not known and take expectations according to the stationary distribution.